 Real-Time telemetry data shall be restored using criteria and procedures as established by the Telemetry Standards.

-7.3.5 General Telemetry Performance Criterion
+7.3.6 General Telemetry Performance Criterion

 All Real-Time telemetry as required by the Protocols shall meet the State Estimator Standards and the Telemetry Standards.

-7.3.4 TSP and QSE Telemetry Restoration

-Real-Time telemetry data shall be restored using criteria and procedures as established by the Telemetry Standards.